shunned11/WinePrediction/README.md

 # Introduction
-This project was created as and assignment for an internship.
+This project was created as an assignment for an internship.
 It predicts the variety of wine based on text reviews

 # Dependecies
 * Python 3.7.7